Jason Potteiger

 For the data nerds: If the eval’s miss were noise, the errors would cluster symmetrically around zero.
 In a validation dataset I keep returning to (about 10,000 post-game fan surveys, each with a zero-to-ten rating and a free-text rationale), 86 percent of the large prediction errors were under-predictions.
 The model read the text and called it a 6.
 The fan rated it an 8.
 Aggregate bias ran at −0.96 on a ten-point scale, and the misses concentrated in the 5-to-8 band, where fans described friction in the rationale and forgave it in the verdict.

 For everyone else: Random measurement error looks like a cloud.
-This looks like a vector.
+This looks like an arrow (see graphic).

 What actually moves the number